Symmetry extension by condensation defects in five-dimensional gauge theories: Five-dimensional Maxwell Theory

 Let us distinguish the two relevant cases where either the magnetic and the instantonic, or the electric currents are preserved even in presence of background fields, which correspond to $\kappa=\ell=0$ and $\kappa=\ell=1$, respectively.

 \begin{itemize} \item If $\kappa=\ell=0$, both the magnetic and the instantonic symmetries are preserved, whereas the conservation law of the electric symmetry reads

 The second term on the right-hand side signals the usual mixed electric-magnetic 't~Hooft anomaly, whereas the first term depends on the dynamical current operator of the magnetic symmetry.
 This signals a 3-group structure of the theory \cite{Cordova:2018cvg}.
-Indeed, in this case the Maxwell action \eqref{Maxwell_5d_action} is invariant under the modified $U(1)$ background gauge transformations
+Indeed, in this case the background gauge transformations are

 with $\oint d\Lambda_i\in 2\pi\mathbb{Z}$, which is a 3-group transformation law.\footnote{Notice that these gauge transformations are well-defined.
 Indeed, the ambiguity of $A_1$ is a gauge transformation $d\Lambda_0$ with periods that are integer multiples of $2\pi$.
 This produces a shift $C_3 \rightarrow C_3 - \frac{1}{2\pi} d\Lambda_1 \wedge d\Lambda_0$, which is correctly quantized to be reabsorbed in a $d\Lambda_2$ gauge transformation.} These gauge transformations lead to a variation of the action that depends on the background fields only, and it signals the presence of mixed 't~Hooft anomalies.
 Indeed, such a variation can be canceled by the 6$d$ anomaly-inflow action